Wen's burning eyes made Gwen wilt.

 She had to catch her breath to stifle the riotous rebellion in her chest.

-“With Nephres Zalaam, I made a choice.
+"With Nephres Zalaam, I made a choice.
 I have mulled the decision in my mind over and over, and still, I could not think of a single reason why I would have left the woman alive.
-She was simply too dangerous, too damaging to those I love, as well as myself."
+She was too dangerous, too damaging to those I love."

-“With it, I have embarked upon the path which Grandmother had shown me when I first arrived in Shanghai.
+"With my choice, I embarked upon the path Grandmother had shown me when I first arrived in Shanghai.
 I now walk the Way of Asura, the Path of Violent Reckoning.
 With this step, I can no longer turn back.
 To regret is death.
 To return is to embrace failure.
-I would lose my freedom, my life, and most importantly, I would bring misery upon those I love.”
+I would lose my freedom, my life, and most importantly, bring misery upon those I love."